-The facility housing the janitorial, landscaping, custodial, carpentry, repair, HVAC, electrical and locksmith departments of the college features a vehicle repair shop and a central courtyard that can accommodate the turning radius of a semi- and fire truck.
-The new facility centralizes material deliveries for the entire campus to maximize time and efficiency utilizing two docks located in the courtyard.
+The facility housing the janitorial, landscaping, custodial, carpentry, repair, HVAC, electrical and locksmith departments of the college contains a vehicle repair shop and a central courtyard that can accommodate the turning radius of a semi- and fire truck.
+The facility centralizes material deliveries for the entire campus to maximize time and efficiency utilizing two docks located in the courtyard.